pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

 ## Basics of Machine Learning
-Before we get into training a model, let’s briefly cover a few basics of machine learning.
+Before we get into training a model, let’s briefly revisit a few basics of machine learning.
+If you are already familiar with these concepts, feel free to skip to the [next section](#Model-Training).
 [Machine learning](https://en.wikipedia.org/wiki/Machine_learning) is a branch of artificial intelligence that focuses on creating algorithms and statistical models that allow computer systems to "learn" how to improve their performance on a specific task through experience.
 In the context of our basketball statistics project, machine learning can be particularly useful for predicting player performance, classifying player position, and identifying similar players.

 Key concepts in machine learning that we'll encounter include:

-1. **Model**: The system that learns patterns from data and can be used to make predictions on previously unseen data.
+1. **Model** - The system that learns patterns from data and can be used to make predictions on previously unseen data.
 Machine learning models are often of a specific type (Linear or Logistic Regression, Random Forests, Support Vector Machines, Neural Networks, etc.).
-2. **Training Data:** The subset of our data used to train the model.
+2. **Training Data** - The subset of our data used to train the model.
-3. **Testing Data:** A separate subset of data used to evaluate the model's performance.
+3. **Testing Data** - A separate subset of data used to evaluate the model's performance.
-4. **Features:** The input variables used to make predictions.
+4. **Features** - The input variables used to make predictions.
 This is sometimes referred to as the independent variable(s).
 In our case, these could be various player statistics like three points made or assists.
-5. **Target Variable:** The variable we're trying to predict or optimize, such as points scored or fantasy points.
+5. **Target Variable** - The variable we're trying to predict or optimize, such as points scored or fantasy points.
 This is sometimes referred to as the dependent variable(s), as it depends on the independent variable(s).
-6. **Parameters:** The values that the model learns during training, such as coefficients in linear regression.
+6. **Parameters** - The values that the model learns during training, such as coefficients in linear regression.
 These parameters define how the model transforms input features into predictions.
-7. **Hyperparameters:** The configuration settings for the model that are set before training begins.
+7. **Hyperparameters** - The configuration settings for the model that are set before training begins.
 These are not learned from the data but are specified by the data scientist.
 Examples include learning rate, number of iterations, or regularization strength.
 Hyperparameters can significantly affect model performance and are often tuned to optimize the model.
     - *Note*: The model we’ll be using today is straightforward and doesn’t typically have hyperparameters in the traditional sense.
 However, it’s still important to know the difference between parameters and hyperparameters since many models will have hyperparameters.
-8. **Residuals:** The differences between the observed values and the predicted values from the model.
+8. **Residuals** - The differences between the observed values and the predicted values from the model.
 Residuals help assess how well the model fits the data and can reveal patterns or issues in the model's predictions.
-9. **Model Evaluation:** Metrics used to assess how well our model is performing.
+9. **Model Evaluation** - Metrics used to assess how well our model is performing.
 For a Linear Regression model, this will include metrics like Mean Squared Error (MSE) and the R-squared value.

 We’ll use primarily the first six terms throughout this article, so it’s best to familiarize yourself with them now.
 The other concepts will be explored in more detail in future articles (please [let me know](/workwithme/) if that is something you are interested in!).

 It's important to note that our focus in this article is on classic machine learning models designed for tabular data.
 We won't be covering models built specifically for natural language processing, image recognition, or video analysis.
 However, it's worth mentioning that many problems in these domains often get transformed into tabular data problems, so some of the principles we discuss here may still apply in those contexts.
 With all of that out of the way, let’s move on to defining the problem and selecting an appropriate machine learning model.

-# Train the Model
+# Model Training
 Now that we've covered the basics of machine learning and verified the suitability of our chosen model, we're ready to move on to the exciting part: training our linear regression model!
 This process involves several key steps that will help us build a robust and accurate predictive model for our basketball player statistics.

 ## Define the Variables